VietNguyen408/VietNguyen408/README.md

 ### What I'm focusing on 👨‍💻

-Currently improving my coding skills: Python, Bash Script, Golang.<br />
+Currently improving my coding skills: Python, Bash Script.<br />
 BTW, if you´re looking for a Discord word game, take a look at this [Kagari Discord Bot](https://https://github.com/VietNguyen408/KagariBot).